[Ansible 2.12] Build an Ansible execution environment for CentOS 6 using Docker in WSL2

 This specifies the working directory in the Dockerfile.

-This time, we are specifying the destination directory for bind mounting.
+In this case, it specifies the destination directory for bind mounting.

 4. docker build

-Create an image from a Dockerfile.
+Create an image from the Dockerfile

 #docker build -t ansible2.12:v1 -f Dockerfile . #docker images REPOSITORY TAG IMAGE ID CREATED SIZE ansible2.12 v1 58f4663b655b 14 seconds ago 286MB